-This is why Napa Green has worked with experts to create a Step-by-Step Guide for Conservation/Low-Smoke Burning, and has also developed a list of regional Climate Smart Burn Contractors that can come to your property with flame-cap kilns and/or air curtain burners to help you process wood waste with dramatically less smoke and emissions, and generate value-add biochar, which stores carbon for 100 or more years.
+This is why Napa Green has worked with experts to create a Smart Burn Contractors that can come to your property with flame-cap kilns and/or air curtain burners to help you process wood waste with dramatically less smoke and emissions, and generate value-add biochar, which stores carbon for 100 or more years.
 Several Napa Green members have worked with Napachar (e.g., White Rock and Tres Sabores) and Clean Burn Company (e.g., Stag's Leap Wine Cellars), and there are others.
 Note that the Clean Burn Company also has a crew (many off-season wildland firefighters) that can be hired to do fire fuel thinning and forest management, along with clean burning.